 I would give this grill a full 5 stars, but I feel it does fall short – though only slightly – when it comes to cooking.
 That’s only because there are other grills that are more versatile in this area.
 Otherwise, I haven’t reviewed a grill that deserves this high of an overall rating.

 Since the O-Grill is really in a class all by itself, I really don’t have any alternate suggestions.

 If you think the O-Grill isn’t right for you, you can always see all the portable grills I have reviewed by visiting this page.

 Prices and Where To Buy

 It’s becoming more difficult to find a steady supply of the O-Grill 3000, especially at a decent price.
-Last summer it was still widely available, but this year it’s becoming much harder to find it at all.
+When I first did this review, it was widely available, but for the last few years it has become virtually impossible to find under its original name.